lgirma/boost-forms/README.md

 * Works with vanilla JS
 * React and svelte support
 * No schema or configuration needed to generate forms (although supported)
-* Out-of-the-box support for popular UI kits (bootstrap, bulma, etc.)
+* Plugins for popular UI kits (bootstrap, bulma, etc.)
 * API is as close to the DOM API as possible

 ## Installation